qianghan/Kevin/README.md

 ## Agent Workflow

-The University Agent follows a sophisticated workflow:
+The Kevin agent follows a sophisticated workflow:

 1. **Router** - Decides whether to search the knowledge base or the web based on the query
 2. **Retriever** - Gets relevant documents from the chosen source